 The official language of the Netherlands is Dutch, whose roots (like those of English) are West Germanic.
-Officially, the language is called Nederlands (Netherlandic) or Hollands, a reference to the historic provinces of North and South Holland upon whose dialect standard Dutch is based.
+It was called Duutsc in the Middle Ages, which morphed into the English "Dutch."
+But officially, the language is called Nederlands (Netherlandic) or Hollands, a reference to the historic provinces of North and South Holland upon whose dialect standard Dutch is based.
 For a small country, the Netherlands has many regional dialects, three of which are protected: South-Eastern Limburgish, West Frisian, and Dutch Low Saxon.
 Nearly 93% of Dutch people speak English.
 In fact, the municipality of Amsterdam recognizes English as an official language.
-In towns you may find signs and advertisement in Dutch and English (and even in English only.)
+In and around town you may find signs and advertisement in Dutch and English (and even in English only.)